Shiann Darkangelo: PWHL

 Darkangelo signed with PWHL Boston prior to the beginning of the PWHL's inaugural season in 2024.
 On March 18, 2024, she was traded to PWHL Ottawa in exchange for Lexie Adzija and Caitrin Lonergan.
 On June 26, 2024, she signed a one-year contract extension with Ottawa.
 During the 2024–25 season, she recorded eight goals and nine assists in 29 games.

 On June 17, 2025, she signed a two-year contract with the Montreal Victoire.
+During the 2025–26 season, she recorded four goals and four assists in 30 regular season games and one goal in nine games during the 2026 Walter Cup playoffs to help the Victoire win the Walter Cup.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a two-year contract with PWHL Detroit on June 14, 2026.

 International play

 In 2011, Darkangelo won the gold medal with USA Hockey at the U18 IIHF Women's World Championships.
 In 2016, she would win gold with the US at the senior IIHF Women's World Championships, picking up 4 points in 5 games.

 Personal life

 Darkangelo was born in Royal Oak, Michigan and raised in Brighton, Michigan.
 She has five siblings, three brothers, Anthony, Austin, and Isaac; and two sisters, Mariah and Ciara.
 Her younger brother Isaac is a professional football player.

 Darkangelo follows a plant-based diet.
 She is a certified plant-based nutritionist and owner of Plant-Based Performance, a whole foods, plant-based lifestyle coaching company.

-She is a member of the LGBTQ community and in a relationship with Toronto Sceptres goaltender, Elaine Chuli.
+She is a member of the LGBTQ community and in a relationship with New York Sirens goaltender, Elaine Chuli.